2023-12-01; Version 11

 Multicians therefore get the worst of the spam filtered out, but I avoid the chance of a false positive.
 I don't want to do any filtering that would involve me in hanging on to mail for others, or reading their mail to see if it is spam, or guaranteeing that I will check things every day.
 Their mail does get the SpamAssassin markings, so they can filter spam when they receive it.

 The geographic location of the sending mail server is also an indicator of whether to trust a message.
 I use the free geolocation database from MaxMind to determine the country code associated with sending servers.
-Mail from some countries is likely spam, so I can mark it "possible spam."
+Mail from some countries is usually spam, so I can mark it "possible spam."
 Same for messages in character encodings for languages I can't read, and messages with certain phrases in the subject.

 SpamBouncer does the following:

 In August 2004, I got over 542,000 mail messages, 99% spam or virus.
 Much of this mail was sent to nonexistent addresses by "dictionary attacks."
 In September 2004, I changed processing to reject mail to invalid addresses before all other filters (SMTP reject), and got only 23,240 messages, 62% spam or virus.
 (See "Bouncing Spam" below.)
 Pair Networks instituted further improvements in August 2005, cutting the remaining spam by a third.
-Here is a graph of about 20 years' traffic.
+Here is a graph of about 21 years' traffic.

 Understand that the bars aren't exactly comparable, since both the spammers' behavior and the spam filters evolved during this time.
 The filters got better, and the spam tactics got more aggressive.
 Much of the forwarded mail was spam, as I mentioned above.
 The sharp jump in June, July, and August 2004 is due to spammers' adoption of dictionary attacks, and the drop in September came from adopting SMTP reject.
 Here is a graph of last month's spam intercepts:

-Pair used to employ "greylisting," in its mail processing.
+(Pair used to employ "greylisting," in its mail processing.
 Their mail servers would keep a list of senders accepted in the past.
 If a new sender was discovered, the mail server reject message and add the sender to its list.
 Normally functioning sending servers would get the reject message and retry sending the mail.
 At one time, many spammers wouldn't bother to retry, so this was a cheap filter for spam.
 (The cost was that mail sent from a new sender would be delayed for some time, usually 15 minutes or so.)
 Over time, this tactic stopped being effective: spammers caught on.
-So Pair removed the greylisting logic.
+Pair removed the greylisting logic.)

 Suppose you want to do something similar, but you don't have the ability to install filters at your mail provider, or alter the mail server's behavior?
 You may be able to set up adequate filtering that runs all on your own machine, at the cost of downloading a lot of garbage bytes that are then discarded by your filters.